-In response to the COVID-19 pandemic, Birchcliff has implemented a number of initiatives to protect the well-being of its employees and contractors.
-The Corporation has established a response team to coordinate and implement such initiatives and continues to closely monitor the recommendations of applicable government and health authorities.
-In addition, the Corporation has established remote working capabilities and procedures to ensure business continuity and the reliability of its operations in the event of future COVID-19 related restrictions or lockdowns.
+The Corporation continues to closely monitor the recommendations of applicable government and health authorities and has established procedures to ensure business continuity and the reliability of its operations in the event of future restrictions or lockdowns.

 The COVID-19 pandemic remains an evolving situation that has had, and may continue to have, a significant impact on Birchcliff's business, results of operations, financial condition and the environment in which it operates.
-Management cannot reasonably estimate the length or severity of this pandemic, or the extent to which the disruption will impact the Corporation's go-forward financial position, profit or loss and cash flows.
-The potential direct and indirect impacts of the economic downturn have been considered in management's estimates and assumptions at December 31, 2020 and have been reflected in the Corporation's results.
+Management cannot reasonably estimate the length or severity of this pandemic, or the extent to which the disruption will impact the Corporation long-term.